 We take seriously our responsibility to deliver educational services within an environment that is caring, nurturing and safe.
-Our Governing Body ('The Board') is committed to ensuring the safety of all children and young people to whom we provide services or who participate in our programs.
+Our Committee of Management is committed to ensuring the safety of all children and young people to whom we provide services or who participate in our programs.

-Wherever the Board is referenced in this document, the Board have delegated authority and responsibility of implementing Policy and Procedure to the College Principal.
-In doing so, the Board still retains responsibility and oversight for the overall school compliance with this Policy and Procedure.
+Wherever the Committee of Management is referenced in this document, the Committee of Management have delegated authority and responsibility to the College Principal.

-The Board endorses the Child Abuse Reports and Allegations Policy and reflects the Organisations' commitment to safeguarding children and young people from abuse and neglect.
+The Committee of Management endorses the Child Abuse Reports and Allegations Policy and reflects the Organisations' commitment to safeguarding children and young people from abuse and neglect.